merose/MakeyPiano/README.md

 * MakeyMakey, powered by USB from Raspberry Pi
 * Momentary, push-button switch across pins 39 and 40 (Ground and GPIO21, resp.), to provide shutdown request for safe power-off
 * USB battery to power Raspberry Pi
+* Cinch terminal blocks to make the external touch-point connections easier and sturdier.
+(10-terminal block for the touch-points, 6-terminal block for the ground points.)

 When I get a chance, I'll put photos on the Wiki.

-I've also added screw-terminal strips to make the MakeyMakey wiring more permanent while still allowing leads to be connected when setting up the display.
+The terminal blocks are wired to the MakeyMakey to a ground hole, the holes for the four arrow keys, and the six-pin WASDFG header.
+The wires to the holes designed for the aligator clips are instead attached with #4x1/4" machine screws, to make the attachment sturdier.
+The 6-terminal block terminals are all tied to ground, while the 10-terminal block terminals are connected to UP, RIGHT, DOWN, LEFT, W, A, S, D, F, and G, in order, left-to-right.
+(The order of the arrow keys follows the conventions in the CSS spec, to make it easier to remember: north, east, south, west.)

 # Raspberry Pi Setup